Website Manager

 Team Selection for Minors and Majors

 Minors and Majors teams are assembled via a draft process.
 Yes, this sounds intense, but it’s basically a group of coaches getting together to draft teams based on evaluation results.
-Most coaches know each other and work to keep friends together.
-That said, we cannot guarantee your player will be selected for the team they note during registration.
-We can guarantee that your player will have a great season, and may even make new friends.

 Evaluations usually run for about 2 hours, covering everything from hitting and pitching to throwing and fielding to attitude and sportsmanship.
 The results are shared only with coaches and are used in order to create balanced teams.